Strawberry Meltaway Cookies

 • Remove from oven and cool completely.

 • When the cookies are cool, place them in a brown paper bag.
-Add ½ cup powdered sugar, scrunch the top of the bag closed and give them a gentle shake to coat completely.
+Add ½ cup powdered sugar for coating, scrunch the top of the bag closed and give them a gentle shake to coat completely.

 Adapted from Victoria Classics Teatime Bliss Magazine, 2012